annessca/introduction-to-class-inheritance-in-ruby/README.md

 Although Ruby does not allow a single class to inherit from multiple classes, it offers alternative means for classes to reuse code from multiple objects.
 This brings in the concept of [Modules and Mixins](https://www.w3resource.com/ruby/ruby-modules-and-mixins.php).

 ### Modules and Mixins
 A module is an object that has namespaces for variables, methods, and sometimes classes.
-It's definition is very similar to that of the class, only that instead of a __class__ keyword, you’ll have the __module__ instead.
+It's definition is very similar to that of the class, only that instead of a __class__ keyword, you'll have the __module__ instead.
 Let's create a __School__ module in a file __school.rb__.

 ```ruby
 # school.rb